Learningjenkinsqt/Terraform/Docker/April15/Readme.md

 ![preview](./Images/Docker7.png)

-### Creating a dockerfile which runs phpinfo page , user ARG and ENV wherever appropriate.Try on apache server and Try on nginx server.
+### Creating a dockerfile which runs phpinfo page , user ARG and ENV wherever appropriate.Try on apache server.

 * Let's Creating a dockerfile which runs phpinfo page , user ARG and ENV wherever appropriate.
     * Take a EC2 Machine